Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/deployment-options.md

 ### Migrating to 2.1.x

-Existing users of the `kong-enterprise-k8s` image wishing to use 2.1.x should switch to the `kong-enterprise-edition` image.
+Existing users of the `kong-enterprise-k8s` image who want to use 2.1.x should switch to the `kong-enterprise-edition` image.

 Switching images requires the following configuration changes: